rwcitek/Docker.X11/xmaxima.md

 This is still a work in progress.
 Has not been tested.

-## Start a contianer in the background
+## Start a container in the background
 ```bash
 docker run \
   --rm \